-The Anthropocene is marked by a critical shift in the status of "nature".
-This shift manifests itself not only conceptually, but also physically as climate and biodiversity emergency.
-The earth system is in a transition to a different state, thereby probably losing many of its current lifeforms.
+The Anthropocene is marked by a critical shift in the status of nature.
+Nature is not longer experienced as outside of human subjectivity and culture, but deeply entangled with it.
+This shift manifests itself not only conceptually, but also physically and politically as climate and biodiversity emergency.
+The earth system is in a transition to a different state, thereby inevitably foregoing many of its current lifeforms.
 In occidental thinking, the defining feature of this catastrophic shift is the fact that human traces can be found everywhere in the biogeosphere - hence the term "Anthropocene".

-Through this, human civilisation discovers itself as entangled with everything else in the earth system (Horn 2019).
-It discovers that there is no inside or outside, only a huge mutual network of reciprocal production.
-The findings of the Anthropocene help correct a century old dualistic misconception of the cosmos as split into "nature" and "culture", into subjects (humans) and mere objects (all the rest).
-Instead, today the earth-system as a whole is perceived as an actor, as "Gaia" (Latour 2018).
+Through this, human civilisation discovers itself as enmeshed with everything else in the earth system (Horn & Bergthaller 2019).
+We realise that there is no inside or outside, only a huge mutual network of reciprocal transformation.
+The findings of the Anthropocene, therefore, help to correct a centuries-old dualistic misconception of the cosmos.
+Instead of seeing the planet as a passive rock circulating through space, the earth system as a whole is perceived as an actor, as "Gaia" (Latour 2018).
 Even matter is re-evalued as "vibrant" and agential (Barad 2013, Bennett 2015).
-In the emerging new view, the cosmos has basically become alive - and human culture seems to be but one of the factors contributing to this aliveness.
+In the emerging new view the cosmos has basically become alive - and human culture seems to be but one of the factors contributing to this aliveness.

 For western mainstream thinking, this is a new, and often startling, situation.
 The neat separation line between agents (humans) and things (matter, nature, objects) has dissolved.
-Even the demarcation between practice and theory has blurred: Theoretical assumptions do produce physical changes, as they change the way civilisation deals with the physical environment.
-The human impact on the earth system has been so massive that it has empirically refuted the working hypothesis of western technical civilisation, namely, that humans are the only agents in a universe consisting of only things.
+Even the demarcation between practice and theory has blurred: Theoretical assumptions do produce physical changes, as they change the way civilisation deals with the physical environment and make this environment "act back" in specific ways.
+The human impact on the earth system has been so massive that its consequences have empirically disproven the working hypothesis of western technical civilisation, namely, that humans are the sole agents in a universe consisting only of things.

-A painful vacuum has developed: Obviously, the earth system's situation contradicts the traditional western worldview.
-I argue here that this is the due occasion where the cornucopia of indigenous cosmologies needs to be put at the centre stage and need to be considered with the seriousness they deserve.
-Their cosmologies in many respect enact an Anthropocene avant la lettre, as they have been holding for tens or even hundreds of millenia that there is no split in the world between "nature" and "culture", that theory is already practice, that the world is full of agents, and humans are only some of them, that the world is a profoundly relational and hence social phenomenon, that imagination does have a physical impact, that everything is alive, that life comes about only through cooperation, that fecundity is created by collective action.
-The Anthropocene, therefore, in truth has discovered a very old way of thinking/ acting.
-The good news is that this old way has kept the biosphere fertile for the last million years, since hominins similar to modern humans first emerged.
+This is the due occasion where the cornucopia of indigenous cosmologies needs to be put centre stage.
+All the more, as these cosmologies represent an Anthropocene thinking avant la lettre.
+For tens or even hundreds of millennia these worldviews have been enacted according to continuity between "nature" and "culture", following the principle that theory is already practice, believing that the world is full of agents, and humans are only some of them.

+So, paradoxically, the techno-semiotic demons of civilisation have unleashed a very old way of thinking/acting.
+The Anthropocene discovers an animistic baseline in our semio-culturally embodied reality.
+Indigenous cultures have never discarded this vision.
+From a contemporary standpoint, their concepts sound extremely modern.
+This insight should deeply humble westerners.

+For animists, the world is a profoundly relational and social phenomenon.
+Imagination does have a physical impact.

+Everything is alive, and that life comes about only through cooperation.
+Fecundity is created by collective action.
+This cosmology has kept the biosphere fertile for at least the last million years, since humans similar to modern mankind first emerged.